This post may contain affiliate links. See our disclosure policy.

 Mongolian beef consists of sliced beef, usually flank steak, that is cooked with onions.
 Usually, the side dish is mixed veggies and rice.

 Mongolian beef originated in Taiwan where Mongolian barbecue restaurants first appeared with meat dishes that continued to develop.

 A satay is seasoned, skewered, and grilled meat served with a dipping sauce.
 The difference is in the way the meat is prepared and served, not necessarily the cut of beef.
 I hope this answers your question!

 This marinated beef tastes delicious on its own with the dipping sauces or you can serve with simple white rice, or serve it alongside any of these delicious dishes!

 - Outdoor Barbecue Grill

 - Mix together the marinade ingredients in a large bowl.

 - Cut the beef into long thin strips, then stir it into the marinade.
 Cover and refrigerate for at least 3 hours.
 About an hour before serving, mix together the sauce ingredients and refrigerate.
 Then soak the wood skewers in a water bath.
 (This will keep them from catching on fire during grilling).

-- About 20 minutes before serving, thread the meat onto the skewers, baste the meat with some of the marinade, then discard the excess.
+- About 20 minutes before serving, thread the meat onto the skewers, baste the meat with some of the marinades, then discard the excess.

 - Grill for about 6 to 7 minutes on each side over direct high heat, only turning once.